datacoves/docs/docs/how-tos/metrics-and-logs/view-failed-git-sync.md

 # Monitor git sync or s3 sync failure

-This how to will walk you through the steps to view git sync/s3 failures in Grafana.
+This how-to will walk you through the steps to view git sync/s3 failures in Grafana.

 ### Step 1

-A user with top level access such as `Datacoves Admin` or `Project Admin` can navigate to the Grafana UI by clicking on the Eye icon in the top right corner of the Datacoves UI.
+A user with Grafana access can navigate to the Grafana UI by clicking on the Eye icon in the top right corner of the Datacoves UI.

 ![Grafana icon](assets/grafana-eye.jpg)